 What Is Robotic Process Automation

 Manufacturing and supply chain industries throughout the world have employed robotic automation to deliver quality, efficiency and productivity through automating repetitive and manually intensive tasks.
-Robotic Business Process Automation has taken this concept and applied it to the world of BPOs and end-user companies wishing to automate shared services centers and back office processes.
-The leading technology platform for creating these virtual back offices and automated processes is Blue Prism Software.
+Robotic Process Automation (RPA) has taken this concept and applied it to the world of BPOs and end-user companies wishing to automate shared services centers and back office processes.

-Where robotic process automation has the most impact is in back-office centers running high volume, repetitive, rules–based work.
-Early adopters include Business Process Outsourcers, who stand the most to gain right away by leveraging robotic process automation across their multiple client operations and shared services teams.
+Where Robotic Process Automation has the most impact is in back-office centers running high volume, repetitive, rules–based work.
+Early adopters include Business Process Outsourcers, who stand the most to gain right away by leveraging RPA across their multiple client operations and shared services teams.

 For end-user companies, highly automate-able

 processes are typically found in back-office tasks administered by Finance, Accounting, Customer Service and HR and in specific areas such as call centers, electronic mail room, order processing, etc. If these functions have already been outsourced, Robotic Process Automation

 may offer a way to retake control of these tasks and lower costs at the same time.

 Immediate Benefits of Robotic Process Automation (RPA):

 - Cost reduction – robotic FTEs (rFTEs) are typically at least 1/3 the price of an off-shore FTE

 - Efficiency – rFTEs can operate 7 x 24 without breaks or vacations; one rFTE typically replaces at least two traditional FTEs and sometimes as many as three to five